 Too much or irrelevant information can be as bad as no information.
 People may eventually tune out and miss the important bits.
 This information needs to go to the right people at the right time to help make the best possible decisions, but it is very easy for people to keep information to themselves.
-It may be that someone is intentionally withholding information — where the person with the information uses it for control or assumed that others do not need to know.
-Or it may be unintentionally withheld — forgetting to pass information on or not being in the habit of sharing information.
+It may be that someone is intentionally withholding information — where the person with the information uses it for control or assumes that others do not need to know it.
+Or someone may unintentionally withhold information — forgetting to pass information on or not being in the habit of sharing information.

 Information also loses value with time.
 Knowing what a competitor will do next month is more valuable at the beginning of the month than at the end.
-When information surfaces late it can be costly, as decisions may have been made based on incorrect or missing information.
+When information surfaces late it can be costly, as the team may have made decisions based on incorrect or missing information.
 “If I knew that before” is a common utterance in modern workplaces and sums up the problem of not sharing information.

 It is easy to put formal processes in place to elicit data and socializing it into information (for example project status meetings).
 Such processes are cumbersome, intrusive, waste the time of most attendees and come with a discouraging overhead: “I’m paid to make products, not attend meetings.”

 Even small organizations can generate an enormous volume of information.
 Individuals may have to discover the information they need in the abyss of data, which may be a daunting exercise that can be a deterrent.
-Even with the addition of electronic tools for searching the cost of the effort may be considered too high for people to find information vital to their work.
+Even with digital search tools, people may find the cost of the effort to be too high when seeking information vital to their work.

 Collaboratively maintain physical artifacts that keep information visible to all stakeholders.